microsoft/vscode-pylint/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Create an issue for a bug
+about: Create an issue for a bug in the Pylint tools extension for VS Code.
 title: ''
 labels: 'bug'
 assignees: ''